autocrypt/autocrypt/doc/index.rst

 :doc:`INBOME key discovery <mua-keydiscovery>` presents and discusses how mail programs negotiate encryption with each other.

+:doc:`INBOME key format <key-formats>` discusses the precise header and key format.

+:doc:`INBOME levels <levels>` discusses level0 and level1 support.

+:doc:`INBOME MUA internals <mua-internals>` discusses requirements, operations and the state MUAs need to keep in order to implement the INBOME protocols.

 :doc:`INBOME multi-device management <multi-device>` discusses how to make several MUAs share secret key material, also involving questions of key backup.
 INBOME-supporting MUAs communicate via mail with each other in order to synchronize secrets.

-:doc:`INBOME MUA internals <mua-internals>` discusses requirements, operations and the state MUAs need to keep in order to implement the INBOME protocols.
+:doc:`INBOME reasons <reasons>` lists reasons and frequent questions.

 .. toctree::
    :hidden:

+   reasons
+   levels
+   key-formats
    mua-keydiscovery
    multi-device
    mua-internals